jimmoffitt/pi-adventures/README.md

 Early-warning systems are based on meterological data collection and the public safety mission of providing alarms and notifications.

 These systems can readily add Twitter as a broadcast channel, and have the potential to listen for Tweets of interest.

+## Challenges of low-volume streams

+When considering challenges related streaming Twitter data, managing high data volumes is the one that first comes to mind.
+When Gnip customers have issues with maintaining a stream connection, it usually is due to not keeping up and experiencing a forced disconnect after the server-side buffer fills up.
+When forced disconnects are happening, the go-to advice is to focus on the stream consumer object and make sure it is not doing a lot of 'heavy-lifting', not parsing JSON, not applying any logic, but instead is just writing received data to a queue...

+With the type of use-case I had in mind for the raspberry pi, I experienced a challenge due to the opposite scenario: very low volume streams.
+I needed to build a stream consumer that could receive very low amounts of data, such as one Tweet every hour or so.
+When I first tested with such a low-volume stream, I used the EventMachine-based Ruby consumer mentioned above.
+I started the stream consumer, and Tweeted the \#iot_test hashtag and waited... and waited... and waited.
+Nothing happened.
+I was expecting the normal second or so latency between posting the Tweet and see it arrive in my app.
+After about five minutes, I added a high-volume filter to my PowerTrack stream and immediately after saw the \#iot_test Tweet arrive.
+Turns out it was hanging out in a client-side streaming buffer until enough subsequent Tweets arrived and pushed it out of that buffer...

+One solution here is to dig into the EventMachine code and tinkering with its internal buffers.
+Before doing that, I decided to experiment with a cURL-based Ruby stream consumer (used the curb gem) under the assumption that since it was based on cURL that there may not be any buffering issue.
+This potentially naive assumption was based on my experience with cURL and always seeing low latency with low-volume streams.

+So I took the Gnip simplistic curb-based Ruby code snippet, and sure enough, it handled the low-volume stream perfectly, 'surfacing' a single Tweet as fast as pure cURL.
+The downside of that code-based is its simplicity, with no logging, no configuration management, and no delivery of whole-Tweet, but rather generating data with Tweets sometimes split between data chunks.